marcusjhang/personal-website/src/content/blog/work/internships.md

 ---

 ## Binance (Dec'24 to May'25)
-- Did this Full-Time remotely alongside my normal school workload.
+- Doing this Full-Time remotely alongside my normal school workload.
 I miss having an office to go to.
 - Started to appreciate Frontend Developers so much more.
 It was much more complex than I imagined.
 - Realised how bad I was at coding after watching the full-time engineers do it.
 These were real engineers.
 People I wanted to be.
 - Appreciated the way my manager managed to have such strong grip on a very dispersed team.
 Saw what real leadership can look like in Tech.